edsonha/restaurant-app/README.md

 # Restaurant App

-Web application of restaurant app
+A front-end web application of restaurant listing.
+Built using React and bootstrap.

 ## Start the app